lrotermund/blog/content/posts/mastering-microservices.md

 ### Kubernetes API gateway via ingress controllers

-I have already mentioned how an API gateway works in theory.
-However, to illustrate this, here is a
+I have already mentioned how an {{< abbr "API" "Application Programming Interface" >}} gateway works in theory.
+However, to illustrate this, here is a flowchart:
-flowchart:

 {{<
     mermaid